zeyad-houssainy/alx-FE-graduation-project-gaming-store/Gaming-store/README.md

 - **📱 Mobile First**: Fully responsive design that looks great on phones, tablets, and desktops
 - **🛒 Smart Shopping**: Intelligent cart system with real-time updates and smooth checkout
 - **🔍 Powerful Search**: Find games quickly with advanced filtering and search capabilities
-- **⚡ Fast Performance**: Built with modern technologies for lightning-fast loading times

 ## 🚀 Features That Gamers Love